 Mocbot is an IRC bot that can spread using a vulnerability in Windows Plug and Play service (MS05-039).

-The bot joins to password-protected IRC channel where the hacker can send commands to the bots to control infected computers.
+The bot joins to a password-protected IRC channel where the hacker can send commands to the bots in order to control infected computers.
 Several tasks can be performed, including the following:

 The vulnerability can be exploited via 139/TCP and 445/TCP.